Islam in Guyana: Geographical distribution

-Ahmadiyya Muslim Community
+Ahmadiyy Community

 The first Ahmadiyya missionary to Guyana arrived in 1908.
 A community was established in the country in the 1960s and has several mosques across the country including Georgetown, Rosignol, New Amsterdam and Sisters Village.
-This reform movement, founded in India in the late nineteenth century, also has converts of the Afro-Guyanese community.
+This reform movement, founded in British India in the late nineteenth century, also has converts of the Afro-Guyanese community.

 Interfaith cooperation

 According to Guyanese-American professor Raymond Chickrie, Hindus and Muslims in Guyana have always had "a cordial relationship among themselves.
 It would seem that these two groups had come to a mutual understanding of respecting each other's space while culturally and even linguistically identifying with each other."

 Among the Indo-Guyanese community, there is a tacit agreement to refrain from proselytizing between Muslims and Hindus.
-Hindi is popular among Indo-Guyanese Muslims who watch films and listen to music from Bollywood.
-Political antagonism between Indo-Guyanese Muslims and Hindus is non-existent, in contrast to India or other Indian diasporic communities such as Fiji.
-Intermarriage is perceived as a "tolerated deviance" rather than facing outright condemnation.
+Guyanese Hindustani, Hindi, and Urdu is popular among Indo-Guyanese Muslims who watch films and listen to music from Bollywood.
+Political antagonism between Indo-Guyanese Muslims and Hindus is virtually non-existent, in contrast to India or other Indian diasporic communities such as Fiji.
+Intermarriage is perceived as a "tolerated deviance" rather than facing outright condemnation, as both are seen as being from the same Indian culture.
+However, marriage between people of the same religion and ethnicity is still preferred among Indo-Guyanese.
 In smaller villages, Hindus and Muslims come together to participate in each other's ceremonies.

 Organizations

 Central Islamic Organization of Guyana

-The Central Islamic Organization of Guyana (CIOG) is the Largest Islamic group in Guyana.
+The Central Islamic Organization of Guyana (CIOG) is the largest Islamic group in Guyana.
 They are involved in relief work and orphan sponsorships.